Silambarasan: 2016–present

 In 2016, Silambarasan starred in the Pandiraj-directed Idhu Namma Aalu alongside Nayanthara, Andrea Jeremiah and Soori playing lead roles.
 His next film, Achcham Yenbadhu Madamaiyada, was his second collaboration with Gautham Menon and A. R. Rahman.
 In 2017, it was reported that Silambarasan had signed up for an English-language film.
 His next film, Anbanavan Asaradhavan Adangadhavan, was panned by critics and was commercially unsuccessful.
 The release led to multiple controversies that were reported in the media involving the film's producer, Michael Rayappan blaming him for being uncooperative during the film's production.
 In 2018, he appeared in Mani Ratnam's, Chekka Chivantha Vaanam, as part of an ensemble cast that included Arvind Swamy, Vijay Sethupathi and Arun Vijay.
 In 2019, STR acted in Vantha Rajavathaan Varuven, the remake of Attarintiki Daredhi (2013).

 After a brief hiatus during the pandemic, Silambarasan revealed to the public that he was on a regimen to significantly reduce his weight and improve his spirituality.
 He became a vegetarian during this period, lost over 30 kilograms, and also learnt Bharatanatyam.
 His comeback film was Eeswaran, directed by Suseenthiran.
 It was released on the eve of Pongal festival in theatres after the COVID-19 lockdown was lifted in Tamil Nadu on 14 January 2021, clashing with Vijay's Master (2021).
 Silambarasan's next release was the political thriller film, Maanaadu (2021), directed by Venkat Prabhu, which hit theatres in Diwali.
 In 2022, he returned to TV as the host of Bigg Boss Ultimate.

 In 2023, he starred in the gangster film Pathu Thala, which was a remake of the Kannada film Mufti.
 The film was fairly successful, collecting over ₹50 crores.
 Silambarasan's next film bankrolled by himself through his new film production house Ātman Cine Arts, was announced with a working title of STR50, marking his 50th feature film.
-Due to satellite television and overall financial issues, Kamal Haasan and Raaj Kamal Films International had to step away from this project, so Silambarasan was granted to takeover the film himself.
+Due to satellite television and overall financial issues, Kamal Haasan and Raaj Kamal Films International had to step away from this project, so Silambarasan was granted to take over the film himself.
 It is being directed by Desingh Periyasamy.
 He was also cast in Thug Life, directed by Mani Ratnam, marking his second collaboration with him after Chekka Chivantha Vaanam.
-It stars Kamal Hassan in the lead role along with an ensemble cast of Trisha, Aishwarya Lekshmi, Abhirami, and Nassar.
+It stars Kamal Hassan in the lead role with an ensemble cast of Trisha.